• About share house

 Purchase costs for furniture and appliances

-Most share houses come equipped with furniture and appliances, so there is no need to purchase a new refrigerator or bed.
+Cross House share houses come equipped with furniture and appliances, so there is no need to purchase anything new.
+If you would like to know more about what facilities are available, please click here.

 Expenses for purchasing daily necessities